 Performance Review Example #1: GE

 Many companies are beginning to see the merit in losing year-end or annual performance reviews.
 One major company taking notice of this much needed change is General Electric.
 Over the past year, they have transferred their once cut and dry review process into a motivating way to guide employees rather than just critique them.
 GE Managers and employees still meet once a year, but it is now a meeting with true purpose: employee’s future goals.
 In addition, to help with regular feedback, the innovation giant is launching its own in-house performance app to help facilitate everyday, regular feedback.
-The app is now used by more than 80,000 people.

 “It existed in more or less the same form since I started at the company in 1979.
 But we think over many years it had become more a ritual than moving the company upwards and forwards.” –Susan Peters, Head of Human Resources, GE